 After he had started renovating the house, Ichigo realized it would take a lot of time and effort to render the place livable.
 Ichigo believed the only reason he kept on renovating the house instead of tearing it down and building a new one in its place was because everyone said that it would be impossible to fix the house to its original state and that Ichigo was crazy to even consider that as an option.
 He supposed he was stubborn like that.

-It had been a hard work, and after all efforts he had put into the task, the house was still far from being beautiful.
-There were still a lot more work left to be done, like staining the front steps and furnishing the house; however, Ichigo was still proud of his handiwork so far.
+It had been hard work, and after all efforts he had put into the task, the house was still far from being beautiful.
+There was still a lot more work left to be done, like staining the front steps and furnishing the house; however, Ichigo was still proud of his handiwork so far.

 Soft footsteps could be heard walking through long, dense vegetation that covered the front yard of Ichigo's house, reminding Ichigo that he would have to mow the vegetation away and then redesign the front yard at some point.
 Ichigo then looked to the direction of his visitor before he smiled when he saw that his visitor was none other than Byakuya.